 The roots must be allowed to completely dry out.

-Ascocentrum and indeed all Vandaceous orchids are not really beginniner's plant.
-They require more maintanence than your average Phalaenopsis, including sometimes daily watering and rather more extreme growing conditions (high humidity, high temperatures, very bright light).
-Additionally, I've found that growing them well requires some patience in the beginning—there is a natural balance between watering, humidity, temperature, air flow, and light that is optimal.
-It's hard to say exactly what this is, because every growing situation differs a little bit.
+Ascocentrum and indeed all Vandaceous orchids are not really beginner's plant.
+They require more maintenance than your average Phalaenopsis, including sometimes daily watering and rather more extreme growing conditions (high humidity, high temperatures, very bright light).
+Additionally, growing them well requires some patience in the beginning—there is a natural balance between watering, humidity, temperature, air flow, and light that is optimal.
+It's hard to say exactly what this is because every growing situation differs a little bit.
 To some degree, it's just a matter of feeling it out, learning to recognize this sweet spot by instinct as much as anything else.
-But don't let me discourage you: there's a reason this plants win so many awards, a reason that people literally build additions onto their homes to keep Vandaceous orchids.
-They are exotic and beautiful and tempermental, and they reward your efforts with sublime displays of blooms.
+But don't let me discourage you: there's a reason these plants win so many awards, a reason that people literally build additions onto their homes to keep Vandaceous orchids.
+They are exotic and beautiful and temperamental, and they reward your efforts with sublime displays of blooms.